TanyaGir/FEND-RestaurantsReviewApp-/README.md

 ## How to run the App

+Listed below are the options to run the app.

 1. You can click https://tanyagir.github.io/FEND-RestaurantsReviewApp-/ to view the app.

 2. Run on your local machine